-These integrate monitoring approaches based on human sensory observations, real-time and forecasted weather data, dynamic dispersion modelling, but also sensor systems which are making use of sensors to detect and quantify, for instance, key substances of potential sources of environmental nuisance.
+Ortelium collects, visualises and analyses data holistically by streamlining data channels from various sources.
+These include human sensory observations, real-time and forecasted weather data, dynamic dispersion modelling, but also IoT-enabled sensor systems which are making use of sensors to detect and quantify, for instance, key substances of potential sources of environmental nuisance.

 For air quality, odour and dust observations, the Ortelium observation management module offers you the option of integrating backtracking capabilities to instantly analyse the pathway of these observations.
 Through advanced Hysplit Dispersion Modelling you can locate the potential source of, for instance, unpleasant odours by means of meteorological simulation and reverse trajectory modelling.

 Reverse trajectories can be displayed on the map and animated through the timeline to understand complaint situations and the underlying meteorological and geographic influences better and faster, to prevent incidents related to air quality, odour and dust in the future.
 You can also provide evidence if your operations were not responsible for specific complaints, which is helpful especially in areas with a diversity of potential complaint sources.
 This allows you to use your resources only on justified complaints and to avoid misallocation of people, money and time.